ShiromMakkad/LedFx-balenaSound/README.md

 ## Note:

 - The UPNP reciever is extremely buggy.
 See [balena/balena-sound#342](https://github.com/balenalabs/balena-sound/issues/342).
 This issue can also prevent other recievers from getting audio even after you've restarted the UPNP container, and there's no error logging to go with it.
-If you're not using UPNP, I strongly recommend disabling it to prevent it from interfering with the rest of the audio system.
-You can do this by adding the `SOUND_DISABLE_UPNP` environment variable in Balena after you deploy it.
-See [Configuration](#configuration).
+This is why UPNP is disabled by default by setting `SOUND_DISABLE_UPNP`.
+Remove this environment variable to enable UPNP.
 - Typically, LedFx will run on port `8888`, but this container runs on port `80`.
 This is done to take advantage of Balena's public device URL feature, but you should keep that change in mind when connecting using a browser.
 You can change this behavior in the `docker-compose.yml` by changing the line `80:8888` to `8888:8888`.
+I also set `SOUND_SUPERVISOR_PORT` from port `80` to `8080` in balena.yml.
+You'll probably want to remove that environment variable.
+- You can use the `shirom/ledfx:frontend_beta` tag to use the beta version of LedFx.
+- You need to set `SOUND_SPOTIFY_USERNAME` and `SOUND_SPOTIFY_PASSWORD` to use Spotify.
+By default, Spotify is disabled by setting the environment variable `SOUND_DISABLE_SPOTIFY`.
+You'll also have to remove this variable to enable Spotify.
+See the balenaSound docs for more details.

 ## Configuration